Updated for 2026: Best Outdoor Photo Locations in Seattle

 Picking the Right Spot

 If you’re still torn on location, don’t worry—I’ll help you narrow it down.
-From the season to your family’s energy to the kind of session you’re envisioning, I’ll guide you toward a spot that makes sense and feels like you.
+From the season to your energy level to the kind of session you’re envisioning, I’ll guide you toward a spot that makes sense and feels like you.

 Whether you’re leaning woodsy, beachy, or somewhere a little unexpected, we’ll land on something great.
 And hey, if there’s a treat waiting at the end of it?
 Even better.